 Retailers use two main approaches when starting to market products to customers – the traditional ‘four Ps’ strategy and the more recent four Cs’ strategy.

-Product centered marketing strategy (the 4 Ps)
+Product centered retail marketing strategies (the 4 Ps)

 This strategy is an approach that puts the product and the business at the center of marketing activity.
 The 4 Ps approach has been popular since the 1950s, and so it is a tried and tested way to plan product promotion.
 There are plenty more in-depth analyses of how to implement this strategy, so we’ll keep this section to a quick overview.